 Notice: Thank you for visiting our informational page regarding 3M Earplugs cases.
 At this time we can no longer take 3M Earplugs cases.
 However, if you feel that you have any questions about other defective medical devices, dangerous drugs, recalls, or any additional legal concerns that we may help you with, please call us or fill out the evaluation form.

-The company 3M (previously Aero Technologies) settled a lawsuit in July 2018 for $9.1 million paid to the United States military following allegations that 3M supplied defective earplugs to servicemen and servicewomen between 2003 and 2015.
+The company 3M (previously Aero Technologies) settled a lawsuit in July 2018 for $9.1 million paid to the U.S. military following allegations that 3M supplied defective earplugs to servicemen and servicewomen between 2003 and 2015.
 However, the company did not admit any wrongdoing in response to the allegations, and no determinations of liability were made.

-What is the 3M Combat Arms Earplugs lawsuit?
+What is the 3M Combat Arms Earplugs Lawsuit?

-Between 2003 and 2015, the multinational corporation 3M was the exclusive provided of dual-sided earplugs for all branches of the U.S. military.
+Between 2003 and 2015, the multinational corporation 3M was the exclusive provider of dual-sided earplugs for all branches of the U.S. military.
 During this time, the company allegedly falsified test results for their 3M Combat Arms Earplugs Version 2 and sold defective versions of them that were issued to soldiers, putting thousands of service members unknowingly at risk of tinnitus or full or partial hearing loss.

 The $9.1 million settlement with 3M resolved allegations that the company sold (or caused to be sold) defective earplugs to the Defense Logistics Agency.
 This is a violation of the False Claims Act, which was set in place to combat fraud against the government.